anthonyrabiaza/anthonyrabiaza.github.io/_posts/2023-08-25-boomi-observability-aws-cloudwatch-xray/2023-08-25-boomi-observability-aws-cloudwatch-xray.markdown.md

 #### Boomi Scheduled Processes

-The Boomi Scheduled processes will be detected by CloudWatch Cloud APM but requires a manual instrumentation using [Boomi APM Connector](https://github.com/anthonyrabiaza/boomiapm){:target="_blank"} to add the tracing metadata:
+The Boomi Scheduled processes will not be detected by X-Ray and requires a manual instrumentation using [Boomi APM Connector](https://github.com/anthonyrabiaza/boomiapm){:target="_blank"} to add the tracing metadata:

 Initial process: